narudocap/maude-bpmn/README.md

-# Maude-based analaysis of BPMN processes
+# Maude-based analysis of BPMN processes

 This repository contains information, code and examples related to the Maude specification of BPMN processes.